The Reactive Synthesis Competition (SYNTCOMP): 2018-2021

 \subsection{SPORE}

-SPORE is a prototype tool designed to assess the viability of using generalized parity games for LTL realizability.
+SPORE is a prototype tool designed to assess the viability of using \emph{generalized parity games} for LTL realizability These are games played on automata with multiple priority functions requiring all of the corresponding parity conditions to be satisfied.
 The input LTL formula is first decomposed into a conjunction of sub-formulas, which are in turn translated into deterministic parity automata, composed into a synchronised (generalized parity) product automaton, and finally translated into a generalized parity game using the {\tt tlsf2gpg}\footnote{See \url{https://github.com/gaperez64/tlsf2gpg}} tool.
 The game is then solved using a combination of the recursive algorithm for generalized parity games \citep{ChatterjeeHP07} and incomplete polynomial-time algorithms, called partial solvers, presented in \citet{BruyerePRT19}.
-SPORE contains an explicit and a symbolic implementation of those algorithms, the latter relying on Binary Decision Diagrams (BDDs) to represent the game arena.
+SPORE contains an explicit and a symbolic implementation of those algorithms, the latter relying on BDDs to represent the game arena.
 The version presented in 2021 is implemented in Python with dd\footnote{See \url{https://github.com/tulip-control/dd}} as a library to manipulate BDDs.